Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Introduction

 \section{Introduction}

 As is well known, there is a tension between the value of the Hubble constant as inferred from small and large distance measurements, most significantly between the values inferred from Type Ia supernova (SNIa) distances to redshifts $z\sim 0.1$ calibrated by Cepheid observations, as measured by the SH0ES team, and the distance to the cosmic microwave background (CMB) decoupling surface at $z\sim 1090$, as measured by the Planck satellite.
-The former yields $H_0=73.2\pm 1.3$ (in units of km/s/Mpc used from now on) \citep{Riess_2021} and the latter $H_0=67.4\pm 0.5$ \citep{Planck2020}; a $4.1\,\sigma$ tension.
+The former yields $H_0=73.2\pm 1.3$ (in units of km/s/Mpc used from now on) \citep{Riess_2021} and the latter $H_0=67.4\pm 0.5$ \citep{Planck2020}; a $4.1\,\sigma$ tension\footnote{During the referee process, the SH0ES team have presented an updated Hubble constant value of $H_0=73.04\pm 1.04$ ($4.9\,\sigma$ tension) using an, yet not publicly available, expanded SNIa and Cepheid data set \citep{Riess:2021jrx}.}

 The tension between other measurements is not as significant: Calibrating the absolute SNIa magnitude using the tip of the red giant branch (TRGB) observations gives $H_0=69.6\pm 1.6$ \citep{Freedman_2019}, right between the Cepheid calibrated SNIa and the CMB inferred values.